Marcao02/complaw-deeptech/companyDelta/README.md

 ## Signatures

 Each piece of Paperwork may have zero or more signatories.
-You can think of these signatories as a special kind of children to each node -- each party has to sign, before the paperwork can be considered executed.
+You can think of these signatories as a special kind of children to each edge -- each party has to sign, before the paperwork can be considered executed.
 The specific mode of execution depends on the (sub)type of paperwork.
 If it's a notice, then the notice has to be signed and sent.
 If it's a deed, it has to be witnessed.
 And so on.

 ## Blowing Minds with Graph Theory